The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Cabo, Mexico: Julie Byrd of CaboVillas.

 Over Christmas and New Year’s, there is a seven-night minimum for each holiday (Saturday to Saturday).
 During the rest of the year, each rental’s requirements vary, from three nights to seven—but without a required check-in day.

-I can arrange all sorts of special services—a private snorkel cruise, a customized cooking lesson, a salsa dancing lesson, a private yoga class at your villa, a special birthday celebration—but one of my favorites is a fireworks show after an elegant dinner party on the private terrace of your beachfront villa.
+Julie can arrange all sorts of special services—a private snorkel cruise, a customized cooking lesson, a salsa dancing lesson, a private yoga class at your villa, a special birthday celebration—but one of her favorites is a fireworks show after an elegant dinner party on the private terrace of your beachfront villa.

-Your own tunes: Most villas have a sound system that you can plug your iPhone or iPod or other device into.
+Your own tunes: Most villas have a sound system that you can plug your iPhone or other device into.